zagorski32611/solidity-workshop-1/blogs/2017-07-26-constructors-classes-and-contracts.md

 ### Summation

 Lots of hacking attempts and such are going on, so it is important to be on guard, and not make mistakes in the code.
-It should always be clear what the code does, and that it behaves in the way that the creator intended.
+It should always be clear what the code does, and that contracts behaves like the creator intended.
 Knowing how to use constructors in a safe way is an important part of that.

 ### Some extra advice